| Title: | Monte Carlo Simulation for Structural Equation Modeling |

 Fatih Orcan

-Missing values (MCAR) will be added to the Generated data sets (Generated by sim.skewed() or sim.normal() functions).
-Missing values are assigned at random and are shown as "NA" in the data files.
-The new data sets which have missing values will be saved as a different data file.
-In each data file, the first column shows sample numbers.
-The second and the other columns show actual data sets for each item.
-There also be a file named "MCAR_List.dat".
-The file includes the names of the data sets which has missing values in it.
+This function introduces missing values under the Missing Completely at Random (MCAR) mechanism into previously generated data sets (e.g., those produced by sim.skewed() or sim.normal()).
+Missing values are inserted at random locations according to user specifications and are denoted as "NA" in the resulting files.
+The modified data sets are saved as new files, preserving the original data sets.
+In each data file, the first column contains the sample identifiers, while the subsequent columns show actual data with some entries replaced by NA.
+Additionally, a file named "MCAR_List.dat" is created, listing the names of all data sets to which missing values were introduced.

 misg |